 11. The force between the charges is the same.
 Like repels like.
 A positron repels a positron but attracts an electron.
-Same way, north pole repels north pole but attracts the south pole.
+Same way, the north pole repels the north pole but attracts the south pole.

 12. Dimensionally, an electric field exists in two dimensions whereas magnetic fields exist in three dimensions.

 13. Work is done by the field when a particle enters its field of influence.

 The electric field can do work.
 When a particle enters an electric field, the electric field can influence the particle by changing its velocity as well as its direction.

 The magnetic field cannot do any work.
 When any particle enters the area of influence of a magnet, the magnet field cannot affect the velocity or direction of this particle.
 Basically, the work done by a magnetic field on a particle is zero.

 Brief About the Discovery of the Electron and its Ramifications

 The finding of the electron in 1898 brought up a whole new field of study: the nature of the electric charge and of matter itself.
 The finding of the electrons came out of the research of electric flows in vacuum tubes.
 Heinrich Geissler, a glassblower who aided the German physicist Julius Plücker, developed the vacuum tube in 1854.
 From then till the end of the century, the characteristics of cathode-ray discharges were investigated thoroughly.

 Crookes believed that the rays were composed of electrically charged particles.
 In 1898 another English physicist, Sir J.J.
 Thomson defined a cathode ray as a stream of negatively charged particles.
 Each of these were having a mass of 1/1836 less than that of a hydrogen ion.
 Thomson’s finding confirmed the particulate nature of the charge; his particles were eventually termed electrons.